 South East Europe – SEE2030 Strategy

-The SEE 2030 Strategy seeks to promote and advance through regional cooperation the implementation of UN SDGs within the SEE region across the three dimensions of sustainable development:
+The SEE 2030 Strategy is a joint call for action by all 13 SEE economies.
+Through regional cooperation the Strategy seeks to promote and advance the implementation of UN Sustainable Development Goals within the SEE region across the three dimensions of sustainable development:

 - Peace and Partnerships

 By supporting the design of regional, all-inclusive and coherent policies, the aim is to achieve regionally sustainable economic growth in order to reduce poverty and inequalities, improve social inclusion, empower women, decelerate depopulation, enhance the overall quality of life for citizens and accelerate the green and digital transition without disrupting competitiveness and private sector development.

 Led by the principles of green and digital transformation, the SEE 2030 Strategy is fully in line with global development trajectories and European Union (EU) priorities, thereby also serving to promote Euro-Atlantic integration.
 Furthermore, it will complement the recovery of the region following the outbreak of the COVID-19 pandemic and contribute to strengthening the resilience of societies to external shocks and challenges.

 The core principle of action under this Strategy is to support designing regional policies for the whole of society and to prioritise actions to leave no one behind.